NotgoodNirupam/Personal_Expenses_Tracker--PET----MASAI/README.md

 o	Use an App Password if using Gmail. o	Ensure network or firewall isn't blocking SMTP traffic.
 2. Date Parsing Issues:
-o	Ensure all dates follow the format "%Y-%m-%d %H:%M:%S".
+o	Ensure all dates follow the format "%Y-%m-%d".
 3. JSON File Corruption:
 o	If expenses.json becomes unreadable, delete or fix it manually.
 The app will recreate the file.
 ________________________________________